On this page

 Use Search tips for Google and Google Scholar to create your search strings.

-Contains the full text of public policy documents from Canadian institutes, think-tanks and research groups.
+Includes some full text public policy documents from Canadian institutes, think-tanks, and research groups.

 A search portal for European grey literature.
 It covers Science, Technology, Biomedical Science, Economics, Social Science and the Humanities.